kaopanboonyuen/panboonyuen_professional_website/content/event/about-me/index.md

 This profile photo represents more than just a face—it reflects the passion, curiosity, and dedication I bring to everything I do.
 Whether I’m writing code, mentoring students, or diving into cutting-edge AI research, I approach it all with the same drive and focus.
 From lecture halls at Chula to stages at international conferences, my goal is to help shape technology that’s smarter, more human, and genuinely impactful.

-> Big thanks to modern AI for sharpening up these visuals—helping them reflect the professional tone that best represents who I am.
+> A big thank you to modern AI for enhancing these visuals, helping them align with the professional image I aim to project.

 ![Teerapong Panboonyuen](panboonyuen_profile_pic_01.png)
 ![Teerapong Panboonyuen](panboonyuen_profile_pic_03.png)